m1820/atd/README.md

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Now you have a fully functional Ansible Tower server with two CentOS VMs running.
 You can access your Tower server and run playbooks etc.
-Now is time to setup the 2 CentOS servers as web servers.
+Now you can select any of the available demos below.
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+<h2>Demos</h2>
+Hacked Website